KitchenAid Torrent Blender FAQ's

 Interactions between magnets and piercings?

-- The types of materials used in typical ear and body piercings are not magnetic or have a very small level of magnetic material.
+- The types of materials used in the typical ear and body piercings are not magnetic or have a very small level of magnetic material.

 Are the magnets accessible?
 Are they a risk for my children?